husham35/alx-zero_day/0x03-git/README.md

-This README is not empty
+This README is not empty.
+This readme has been updated from github.com